 BAAG has grown steadily, with new families, adults on the spectrum, friends, carers and supportive professionals becoming involved in a range of activities.
 We are an informal support group, not a service provider, and welcome anyone who has an interest in ASDs to become a member and to attend our meetings.

 Bendigo Autism Asperger Group (BAAG) continues to provide opportunities for individuals, families and professionals to come together to share their journey into the world of Autism.
-Together we can support and encourage each other, as we advocate for those whom we love.
+Together we can support and encourage each other, as we care for those close to us.

-BAAG work closely with Bendigo Health – Carer Support Services and are thankful for their financial and practical support and assistance.
+BAAG no longer works with Bendigo Health – Carer Support Services but we are thankful for their financial and practical support in the past.

 BAAG are auspiced and also supported by Interchange Loddon-Mallee Inc.